How Nuon Works - Part 2, Customer Installs

 Sandbox

-Once the Runner is provisioned via the stack, it will connect to the Nuon Control Plane and start the provisioning process.
-The first thing that is provisions is the sandbox, which is the cluster and other infrastructure primitives your app will be deployed onto.
+Once the Runner is provisioned via the Install Stack, it will connect to the Nuon Control Plane and start the provisioning process.
+The first thing that it provisions is the sandbox, which is the cluster and other infrastructure primitives your app will be deployed onto.

 The sandbox is part of your application config, which we covered in part 1.
-You can choose a Nuon managed sandbox (one of templates that are tested, updated and managed by the Nuon team), or create your own.
+You can choose a Nuon-managed sandbox (one of our templates that are tested, updated and managed by the Nuon team), or create your own.

 The runner is designed to live alongside the sandbox so that it can manage upgrades and patches for it.
 For instance, if the runner is deployed inside the cluster and the cluster is updating, or has downtime, then the customer's install can easily fall into an unrecoverable state.